"We finally made it, Raych."

 Rachael's blood ran cold.
 Holy cats.
 They really were going to rob Fort Knox!

 "The Depository is heavily guarded," the Captain went on, "But that's why you've got your blasters and your body armor.
 Our objective is the 24 karat gold bullion.
+There's over four thousand tons of it in the main vault.
 At four hundred dollars per troy ounce, it's very valuable, but also very heavy.
 A single seven-inch bar weighs twenty-seven and a half pounds; a gold cube a foot on each side weighs over half a ton.
 Our goal is to transport at least one hundred tons onto this plane, then take back off with all of you back aboard.

 The Captain pulled a reinforced steel cart into view by a long handle.
 Its wheels hummed and pivoted as he steered the handle left and right.
 "To this end, each squad will be issued one of these motorized heavy carts.
 It can support up to four tons, and has enough power to climb up shallow inclines."